swiftlang/swift-evolution/proposals/0504-task-cancellation-shields.md

 }
 ```

-Here is an example, how `UnsafeCurrentTask`'s  `isCancelled` as well as the new `hasActiveTaskCancellationShield` behave inside inside of a cancelled, but shielded task.
+Here is an example, how `UnsafeCurrentTask`'s  `isCancelled` as well as the new `hasActiveTaskCancellationShield` behave inside of a cancelled, but shielded task.
 The instance method `UnsafeCurrentTask/isCancelled` behaves the same way as the `Task/isCancelled` method, which was discussed above.
 However, using the unsafe task handle, we are able to react to task cancellation shields if necessary:

 ```swift
 let task = Task {